This Sun Dried Tomato Pesto is absolutely bursting with flavour. Better still, it couldn’t be easier to make!

 You can get store-bought sun dried tomato pesto from nearly everywhere, BUT, homemade is truly is so much better.
 Store bought Pesto is one of those things that varies so much from brand to brand.
 I like to make my own pesto as you know exactly what’s going in, and you can easily adjust it to your preferred taste.

 Plus, homemade pesto is SO easy to make, it would be rude not to.
+First things first, let’s see what you’ll need:

 Sun Dried Tomato Pesto Ingredients

-I always use ones from a jar because they’re packed with so much oil.
+• Sun Dried Tomatoes – I always use ones from a jar because they’re packed with so much flavour.
 You can use ‘dried’ sun dried tomatoes or semi-dried tomatoes, but you might need a little extra oil in when blitzing.

 Sun Dried Tomato Pesto in a white bowl surrounded by fresh basil and pine nuts